deficollective/defiscan/src/content/protocols/venus-protocol.md

 - `SetterFacet`: contains admin functions for setting protocol parameters

 Each `Facet` can be individually upgraded through the `Comptroller` and are abstracted away in the displayed diagram.
-For each market, one `VToken` contract is deployed which contains all the functionalities for supplying, borrowing, and liquidating the respective asset. s
+For each market, one `VToken` contract is deployed which contains all the functionalities for supplying, borrowing, and liquidating the respective asset.

 ![Venus Core Lending](./diagrams/venus_lending_core.png)

+### Key Permissions in Core Lending

+**Comptroller Permissions:**
+- `admin` can upgrade facets, set oracle, pause guardian, and core parameters
+- `accessControlManager` controls collateral factors, liquidation incentives, market caps, and pause functions
+- Emergency multisigs (Pause Guardian) can pause/unpause protocol actions

+**VToken Permissions:**
+- `admin` can upgrade implementation and set new comptroller
+- `accessControlManager` controls reserve factor, interest rate models, and reserve withdrawals

 ## Incentives

 The `RewardFacet`, which is part of the `Comptroller` Diamond Proxy structure, is responsible for distributing rewards.
 Users can call the `claimVenus()` function to claim the `XVS` accrued from supplying and borrowing accross all markets.
 For each market, two parameters can be set that define the reward per block for borrowing and supplying activities, respectively.
 Furthermore, users can stake their `XVS` in the `XVSVault` for additional `XVS` yield.

+### Key Permissions in Incentives

+**RewardFacet Permissions:**
+- `admin` can set XVS emission speeds and grant XVS directly
+- `accessControlManager` can seize XVS from addresses

+**XVSVault Permissions:**
+- `accessControlManager` can pause/resume operations, add/modify staking pools, and set reward rates

 ## Treasury

 A fraction ( `reserveFactor`) of the borrower interest paid is automatically added to the venus protocol `reserve`.
 The reserves are stored in the individual `vToken` contracts and are managed by the `Comptroller`.
 The reserves are collected to the treasury through the `_reduceReserves()` function of each `vToken` contract.
 Once the reserves are in the treasury, governance can vote on proposals to spend the treasury.

+### Key Permissions in Treasury

+- `admin` and `treasuryGuardian` can set treasury address and parameters
+- `accessControlManager` controls reserve factor changes and reserve withdrawals

 # Dependencies